The History of Sunoco

-Joseph Newton Pew and Edward O. Emerson were partners at Peoples Natural Gas Company in Pittsburgh, PA, when they decided to take a chance on something new: oil.
+Joseph Newton Pew and Edward O. Emerson were partners at Peoples Natural Gas Company in Pittsburgh, PA, when they decided to expand their gas business to oil.
 It proved to be a success.
-Within a few years, the oil company had acquired pipelines, leases and storage tanks – emerging as one of Ohio’s leading suppliers of crude oil.
+Within a few years, the oil company had acquired pipelines, leases and storage tanks – emerging as one of the area’s leading suppliers of crude oil.

 On March 17, 1890, they made it official with a new name.
-The Sun Oil Company of Ohio was producing, transporting and storing oil as well as refining, shipping and marketing petroleum products.
+The Sun Oil Company was producing, transporting, and storing oil as well as refining, shipping, and marketing petroleum.

 Expanding To Shipbuilding